microsoft/onnxruntime/docs/ContribOperators.md

 <dt><tt>bits</tt> : int (required)</dt>
 <dd>number of bits used for weight quantization (default 4)</dd>
 <dt><tt>block_size</tt> : int (required)</dt>
 <dd>number of groupsize used for weight quantization,(default 128).
-It needs to be a multiplier of 8.</dd>
+It needs to be a power of 2 and not smaller than 16.</dd>
 </dl>

 #### Inputs (3 - 4)